polkadot-fellows/Evaluations/evidence/rossbulat/0002-rossbulat-retain.md

 |---|---|---|---|---|
 |   |   |   |   |   |

 Out of the 2 **Member origin** referenda posted in this period that I was eligible to vote on, I did not vote on either of them.
-Snowbridge is currently outside of my area of expertise re #150, and I did do not currently have sufficient knowledge of JAM implementation requirements to justify my vote in #117.
+Snowbridge is currently outside of my area of expertise re #150, and I do not currently have sufficient knowledge of JAM implementation requirements to justify my vote in #117.
 ## Misc

 - [x] Comment(s):